 Just as George Clinton’s Parliament Funkadelic “Mothership connection” referred to this space age transcendence.
 MOJO would ceremoniously land “the mothership” every night for his fans to board as a part of his show and this imprinted the afrofuturism movement firmly into the minds of the teens who were early the architects of techno.
 Deep Space Sound works picked up on the theme and blended it into the sound that they created.
 Juan Atkins and Rick “3070” Davis birthed Cybotron and crafted a dystopian future hinted to by authors like Alvin Toffler, and they created a future where blacks were programmers and they embraced new technology and even created a new techno speak language.
 Juan Atkins went as far as to create a techno-speak dictionary as he designed musical vehicles like Model 500 for blacks to be transported into the future worlds with his sounds.

 As Detroit radio evolved we listened to a number of other DJs who challenged MOJOs midnight supremacy and were granted prime time radio slots.
 Among these new younger radio artists were “The Wizard” (a.k.a.
 Jeff Mills), Derrick “Mayday” May, and Dwayne “In The Mix” Bradley who all had daily radio shows either after school, during rush hour around 5 PM, or late night on the weekends.
-I would be remiss if I did not mention underground legends like Ken Collier as well, because he was the DJ’s ambassador who brought mixing to Detroit from the Warehouse in Chicago and the Paradise Garage in New York and he shared this gift with all Detroit music audiences; at gay clubs and straight clubs, as well as, on the prolific teen party club circuit.
+It’s important to mention underground legends like Ken Collier as well, because he was the DJ’s ambassador who brought mixing to Detroit from the Warehouse in Chicago and the Paradise Garage in New York and he shared this gift with Detroit music audiences at gay clubs and straight clubs, as well as, on the rapidly emerging teen party club scene in the 80’s.
 Ken was so well known he would also make radio appearances from time to time.
 The Detroit kids who were the architects of Techno were enthusiastic fans of these DJs.
-We would record their DJ sets on cassette tape, to listen to them, trade them to study their techniques.
-We tried to figure out how they did their mixing tricks like the record “backspin”, or “Transforming” the scratch… so we could emulate their turntablist tricks document their innovative live on-air mixing artistry for the world to hear.
+We would record their DJ sets on cassette tapes, listen to them obsessively, and trade them to study their techniques.
+We tried to figure out how they did their mixing tricks like the record “backspin”, or “Transforming” the scratch… so we could emulate their turntablist tricks and document their innovative live on-air mixing artistry for the world to hear.

-Visual artists like Abdul Qadim Haqq captured the unique afrofuturistic vision of Detroit Techno artists in his album art.
-His work for the artist collective Underground Resistance, cofounded by “Mad” Mike Banks and Jeff Mills, took afrofuturism even further.
-Underground Resistance embodied an ethos of militaristic discipline, artistic independence and urban empowerment that Afrofuturism was defined on.
+Visual artists like Abdul Qadim Haqq captured the unique Afrofuturistic vision of Detroit Techno artists in his album art.
+His work for the artist collective Underground Resistance, cofounded by “Mad” Mike Banks and Jeff Mills, took Afrofuturism even further.
+Underground Resistance embodied an ethos of militaristic discipline, artistic independence, and urban empowerment that Afrofuturism was defined on.
 Underground Resistance’s group Drexciya took it even further with their mythology of aquanauts, aquatic descendants of slaves whose babies were tossed into the ocean from slave ships and evolved underwater to become an advanced ocean-dwelling race and space-faring warriors.
-They evolved afrofuturism further by creating artistic concepts like Interstellar Fugitives, Suburban Knight, and groups like Galaxy 2 Galaxy.
-They all also embraced computer and synthesizer programming and developed the sound beyond Techno creating new genres expanding categorization to include sub-genres like, Ghetto Tech, High Tech Soul, High Tek Funk and High Tek Jazz.
+They evolved Afrofuturism further by creating artistic concepts like Interstellar Fugitives, Suburban Knight, and groups like Galaxy 2 Galaxy.
+They all also embraced computer and synthesizer programming and developed the sound beyond Techno creating new genres and expanding categorization to include sub-genres like Ghetto Tech, High Tech Soul, High Tek Funk, and High Tek Jazz.

 Afro Futurism Now